 Key benefits of a UEBA solution include:

 In the early days of UEBA, machine learning analytics was often employed on single sources of data.
 However, it quickly became apparent that a UEBA solution’s results were entirely dependent on the quality of data and the correlation of data from multiple data sources.
 Combining the SIEM that contains all of the enterprise security data and applying advanced User and Entity Behavior Analytics has emerged as the ideal solution.
 Consequently, it’s not UEBA vs. SIEM anymore, but rather SIEM augmented with UEBA.
 The rules- and thresholds-based approach of traditional SIEMs and other existing security tools produce many false positives and a flood of alerts.
-When the SIEM is augmented with UEBA, it supports analysts in threat hunting, reduces time spent on false positives, and empowers security teams to focus on critical threats.
+When the SIEM is augmented with UEBA, it supports analysts in threat hunting.
+This reduces time spent on false positives, and empowers security teams to focus on critical threats.

 Having SIEM as a data source for UEBA not only provides a pool of valuable log data, it also enables your SOC to work smarter by cutting the response time.
 As a result, there is no need to do any mapping or customization.
 Which lowers time to value dramatically.
 The deployment architecture is easily scalable for increasing the number of entities and data volume.
 UEBA builds baselines for every entity in the network by leveraging machine learning and big-data analytics capabilities.
 Actions are then evaluated against these baselines.
 Consequently, it becomes less critical to define the right rules and thresholds in the SIEM, saving your analysts time.

 The ultimate difference of a SIEM augmented with UEBA will unfold once you start viewing the information presented by UEBA.
 Which provides a risk score for users and entities.
 The output from the UEBA can be correlated with SIEM events.
 This provides more insight into the context of incidents.
 Using a modern SIEM with UEBA, you can enrich the original log data using the machine learning algorithms’ information and better discover suspicious user behavior in the SIEM itself.
 The high-risk activities and contextual information are then presented to the analyst for further investigation.
 Enabling faster and more informed decisions.
-The advanced behavioral analytics allows your cybersecurity team to work smarter by accelerating detection and response to threats, without increasing your team’s workload.
+The advanced behavioral analytics allows your cybersecurity team to work smarter by accelerating detection and response to threats.
+All without increasing your team’s workload.

 Detecting insider threats before they have the potential to succeed in compromising an organization remains a significant challenge for enterprises today.
 The 2020 Insider Threat Report by Cybersecurity-Insiders found that 68% of organizations observed that insider threats have become more frequent in the past 12 months.
 According to the 2020 Verizon Data breach report, more than 25% percent of breaches took months or longer to discover.
 Meaning, by the time breaches were detected, the damage had already occurred.
 Finding the indicators of compromise (IOCs) quickly is critical.
 Once credentials are compromised, and the attacker controls the account, classic controls are no longer sufficient.
 Once an attacker has credentials, effective detection is to monitor abnormal behavior in the infrastructure using UEBA.